Best Putting Aids 2024

 Reasons to avoid

 A common misconception when practicing your putting is that you have to hole putts over and over again.
-Good putters avoid three putts more than they one-putt, so dialling in your distance control is the crucial first step to becoming efficient on the greens.
+Good putters avoid three putts more than they one-putt, so dialing in your distance control is the crucial first step to becoming efficient on the greens.

-The Pure 2 putting mat, available in three or five metre sizes, is a great putting mat for those looking to improve their pace control on those longer, lag putts.
+The Pure 2 putting mat, available in three or five meter sizes, is a great putting mat for those looking to improve their pace control on those longer, lag putts.
 The unusual feature of this mat is that there is no hole at the end of it, but in testing we found the big target area is great for practicing those longer putts where you are just looking to get the ball within gimmie length, rather than holing it outright.

 These mats do come at a premium price, especially the larger models, but the more you use it the better value for money you will get – and you should use this one a lot if you’re serious about improving your putting!